 Your first step in becoming part of our community is to update your member profile and appear on the members-only online directory.
 There is no better way for your fellow members to find you!
 Need some help?
 Our handy guide

 will help you navigate your member profile so you can get yourself set up.

 The support and advice that experienced practitioners offer as mentors will help develop and strengthen the next generation of advocates.
 Opt-in as a mentor on your Member Profile page and you will appear on our new, members-only on-line mentoring portal.
 Volunteer for local mentoring events.
 Encourage a junior in your firm to get involved with our Young Advocates’ Standing Committee or with a Practice Group, or by writing for Keeping Tabs.
 For more information on our mentoring programs, contact Robin Black, Director of Marketing and Membership at email@example.com.

 Do you have an idea for a CPD presentation or program?
 We welcome ideas for new topics for our programs.
-Please contact Rose Yanco, Director of Education at firstname.lastname@example.org.
+Please contact Dave Mollica, Director of Policy & Professional Development at firstname.lastname@example.org.

 Share your expertise, interests and insight with your fellow members by contributing to our publications and blogs.
 Whether your inclination is to write a substantive advocacy piece for The Advocates’ Journal, a blog for your Practice Group or an article for one of our newsletters (Advocacy Matters and Keeping Tabs), we welcome your submissions.

 Whether you have weeks, months or years to commit, we offer a number of ways for members of all vintages to take on leadership roles.